-During this extraordinary time we have been adapting our structured face-to-face teaching to an online model.
-Our teaching sessions will of course run slightly differently.
+During this extraordinary time we have adapted our structured face-to-face teaching to a virtual model, this will continue for the near future.
 These sessions are mandatory, attendance will be taken and remediation will be given if poor attendance noted.